sruddy1/ir-docs-portal/docs/python_to_ods.md

 ## Step 2 — Set up Connection in Python

 Open up an existing/launch new Jupyter Notebook, or open a Python Script via VSC.

-> To launch a new jupyter notebook:
+To launch a new jupyter notebook:
 > - Open up Anaconda
 > - Click `Launch Jupyter`
-> - Navigate to the appropriate directory
+> - Navigate to the directory you want to open it in
 > - Click `New`

 Set up Connection by copy-pasting and running the following python code